 For Pet Owners

-- Review this brief flyer to understand whether hormone-sparing sterilization is right for you and your dog.
+- Review this flyer to understand whether hormone-sparing sterilization is right for you and your dog.
 Keep in mind that impacts of spay/neuter vary by breed, size and other factors.
 Check the recent publications about cancer and joint disorders by dog breed and mixed-breed size.

 - To find a provider you can search the Veterinary Directory or check the information at the Ovary Sparing Spay and Vasectomy Info Facebook Group.
 If you cannot find a provider nearby, you could pass along the information on this website to your own veterinarian and ask if he or she can provide the procedure.
 Direct him or her to the information on this website and email us at email@example.com if additional assistance/advice is required.